Like any other child of his age, Manan Ansari wanted to go to school, do well in academics and play with his friends. But life had planned otherwise.

 Manan also continued his education and was provided support under KSCF’s ‘Freedom Fellows Education Fund’ following which he completed B.Sc.
 (Honours) with First Class from Acharya Narendra Dev College under Delhi University and subsequently MSc from KIIT.
 He plans to pursue his PhD and work as a research scholar to improve the socio-economic condition of children worldwide.

-Manan is a role model for his peers, classmates and other young children.
+Manan today is a role model for his peers and young children around the world.
 He has shared his story on various national and international platforms, making people aware about the ill effects of child labour.
-He also got the opportunity to speak at TEDX in KS Hegde Medical Academy, Mangalore in 2018 and was also invited to be a moderator for the child rights champions panel for youth in UN South Asia Forum on Business and Human Rights on 14th and 15th March, 2019 held in New Delhi, India.
+He also got the opportunity to speak at a TEDX event in KS Hegde Medical Academy, Mangalore in 2018 and was also invited to be a moderator for the child rights champions panel for youth in UN South Asia Forum on Business and Human Rights, 2019, held in New Delhi, India.

-In November 2019, he participated in United Nations Forum on Business and Human Rights held in Geneva, Switzerland where he participated as a panelists and shared his story of fighting exploitation, demanding that every corporate and government should ensure that there is no child labour in form of business or supply chain.
+In November 2019, he participated in the United Nations Forum on Business and Human Rights held in Geneva, Switzerland, where he was invited to be a panelist.
+He shared his story of fighting exploitation and demanded that every corporate and government should ensure that there is no child labour in their supply chains.